andreashuber69/eslint-config/README.md

 <h1 align="center">@andreashuber69/eslint-config</h1>

-## Goals

-This eslint config aims to enforce a strict coding standard for TypeScript, with the following goals:
+This eslint config aims to enforce a strict coding standard for [TypeScript](https://www.typescriptlang.org/), with the following goals:

 - Flag as many problems and as much inconsistent formatting as possible while keeping false positives low.
 Developers should be able to correct most errors and warnings by rewriting the code as opposed to sprinkling it with